Weakly Learning to Match Experts in Online Community: Methodologies

-In this equation, the second term $\mathbb{E}_{P(Y|G)}\mathbf{\Phi}$ is unmanageable to estimate because of the difficulty in determining the marginal probability $P(Y|G)$.
+where $\mathbb{1}(\tilde{y}_i=0)$ is an indicator function which equals to $1$ if the label $\tilde{y}_i=0$, and $0$ otherwise.
+The above gradient is intractable due to the difficulty to determine the marginal probability $P(y_i|G)$.
 There are several approximation methods.
-In our work, we choose Loop Belief Propagation (LBP) \cite{yedidia2000generalized}.
+In our work, we choose Loop Belief Propagation (LBP)~\cite{yedidia2000generalized}.
 We first derive a factor graph from the original graph $G$, representing the factorization of the likelihood $P(Y|G)$.
-Then we apply the sum-product algorithm \cite{kschischang2001factor} to factor graph to compute the approximate marginal distributions.

-Algorithm \ref{learnalgr} describes the learning process of the RankFG model.
-During the training, we update the parameters iteratively until convergence.
-In each iteration, messages are transferred sequentially in a certain order.
-We randomly select a node as the root and perform breadth-first search on the factor graph to construct a tree.
-We update the messages from the leaves to the root, then from the root to the leaves.
-Based on the received messages from factors, we can calculate the marginal probabilities.
-Then we compute the gradient $\nabla$ and update the parameters with learning step $\eta$.
+In each iteration, LBP performs message passing on the factor graph based on sum-product algorithm \cite{kschischang2001factor}, and compute the approximate marginal distributions.
+Then we compute the gradients and update the parameters with learning rate $\eta$.